quigleyj97/nesgate/cores/ricoh_2A03/notes/signals.md

 ### `S/S` {#Ricoh_2A03_Signal_S_S}
 ### `S/SB` {#Ricoh_2A03_Signal_S_SB}

+## ALU Signals

 ### `NOT(DB)/ADD` ALU B Register Load Inverted {#Ricoh_2A03_Signal_NOT_DB_ADD}

+Load the inverse of a word from the DB bus into the B input register of the ALU

 ### `DB/ADD` ALU B Register Load {#Ricoh_2A03_Signal_DB_ADD}

+Load a word from the DB bus into the B input register of the ALU

 ### `ADL/ADD` ALU B Register Load ADL Bus {#Ricoh_2A03_Signal_ADL_ADD}

+Load a word from the ADL bus into the B input register of the ALU

 ### `I/ADDC` - ALU Carry-in Input {#Ricoh2A03_ALU_IADDC}